-To measure the tranfert function of those filters, I use my DIY scalar network analyser.
-I built it with an ADF4351 synthesiser, two RTL-SDR recievers and a VSWR bridge.
-It is controled by a Python script.
+To measure the transfer function of those filters, I use my DIY scalar network analyzer.
+I built it with an ADF4351 synthesizer, two RTL-SDR receivers and a VSWR bridge.
+It is controlled by a Python script.
 Link to the project: https://github.com/CGrassin/rf_network_analyzer

 With this system, I can measure the magnitude of S21, the power transmission and S11, the reflected power.